Chapter 7 Regression

 \[ \begin{equation} \begin{aligned} && \beta_{s+1}&= \left( \mathbf{X}^T \mathbf{W} \mathbf{X} \right) \mathbf{X}^T \mathbf{W}z\\ \text{where}&& z&= \mathbf{X}\beta_{s} + \mathbf{W}^{-1} (\mathbf{y}-\mathbf{p}) \\ && \mathbf{W}&= \text{diag}\{p_i(\beta_{s})(1-p_i(\beta_{s}))\}_{i=1}^n \\ \end{aligned} \tag{7.4} \end{equation} \]

 In R this can be implemented from scratch as below.
-For the empirical exercises we will rely on glm([formula], family="binomial")
+For the empirical exercises we will rely on glm([formula], family="binomial") which scales much better to higher dimensional problems than my custom function and also implements weighted logit.

 function (X, y, beta_0 = NULL, tau = 1e-09, max_iter = 10000)